2025–26 Swindon Town F.C. season: EFL Trophy

 Swindon were drawn against Milton Keynes Dons, Reading and West Ham United U21 in the group stage.
-After winning the group, Town were drawn at home to Peterborough United in the round of 32.
+After winning the group, Town were drawn at home to Peterborough United in the round of 32. and away to Luton Town in the round of 16.
+They were expelled from the competition on 4 February after playing two ineligible players against Luton.